Jaco-B-Coding/puzzle_course/Docs/Notes.md

 - Group is a string value to a key that can be assigned to any number of nodes.
 Favorable is that the node can then be used from any node without knowing the node path

 - Helper functionality for iterating over collection of data.

+- .CallDeferred(): is a method that can be called in a deferred function --> it says, call this function after all other GoDot processes are done for this frame.
+Nice way of saying do this at the end without reorganizing code.
+Guarantees that game state is all up to date before that deferred method call is made.
+For example to use to update all building positions before storing where the new positions are for the next code iteration